Committee on the Rights of Persons with Disabilities: Review of Parties' Periodic Reports

 The Parties to the convention are to submit periodic reports to the committee.
 Before the report is due, the Committee provides a List of Issues, created with input from civil society.
 Often a "shadow report" will be submitted by non-government organizations (NGOs).
 Ultimately, the Committee agrees on a set of Concluding Observations.

 As described in the CRPD's Article 35, parties' reports should describe "measures taken to give effect to its obligations under the ...
 Convention and ... the progress made in that regard" and may also describe "factors and difficulties" affecting their fulfilment of Convention obligations.
 Similar to the record of other human rights bodies, most reports have been submitted late, some not at all.

 In 2013, the Committee issued Simplified Reporting Procedures.
 The committee's intent was not only to assist states parties, but also to foster interest from and participation by persons with disabilities, national monitoring groups, and human rights organizations.

 General Comments

-The committee has issued seven General Comments, intended to offer interpretation of CRPD provisions that will be useful for states in preparing their periodic reports.
+The committee has issued eight General Comments, intended to offer interpretation of CRPD provisions that will be useful for states in preparing their periodic reports.
 These are:

 Two examples of General Comments that attracted experts and organizations' analysis, with areas of agreement and of disagreement were General Comment No. 4 on CRPD Article 24, the right to inclusive education, and General Comment No. 6 on CRPD Article 5, the right to equality and non-discrimination.
 In the 2016 deliberations, several organizations argued unsuccessfully that a "sensory exception" to inclusive education would not risk perpetuating harmful practices of school segregation.
 In the 2018 deliberations, some experts and organizations debated which kinds of employment policies would most effectively address disability discrimination.